agenteo/thisisretrospectivefacilitation.com/retroonretros.md

 layout: fancy
 title: Retro on retros
 subtitle: A remote and interactive retrospective on our retrospectives!
+excerpt: A free remote session to stop and collaboratively reflect on how we tune and adjust our retrospectives.
 permalink: /retro-on-retros/
 redirect_from:
   - /retroonretro